-Urbanizing activities and related developments may limit geothermal activities in the areas of Polaris Renewable Energy projects.
+Urbanizing activities and related developments may limit geothermal, solar and hydroelectric activities in the areas of Polaris Renewable Energy projects.

-Current and future urbanizing activities, and related residential, commercial and industrial development, may encroach on or limit geothermal activities in the areas of Polaris Renewable Energy's projects, thereby affecting Polaris Renewable Energy's ability to utilize access, inject, and/or transport geothermal resources on or underneath the affected surface areas.
+Current and future urbanizing activities, and related residential, commercial and industrial development, may encroach on or limit activities in the areas of Polaris Renewable Energy's projects, thereby affecting Polaris Renewable Energy's ability to utilize affected areas.